adib-santos/poc_AR/Readme.md

 After this project phase, for the team that is hoping to take up this project, the next steps would be looking to :
 1. Look into how this can be scaled up on national TV level
 2. Infrastructure requirements to make the AR experience smooth.

+## Accessibility
+We also take into the account and consider the accessibility of this product.
+We want this product to be as inclusive as possible.
+We also encourage the people who will be carrying this project forward would consider how people of disabilities or minorities experience this product?
 ## Deployment Options
 As a team, we have evaluated and investigated different deployment options, which you can find [here](https://docs.google.com/document/d/1gw72x8VcZdBaXSfdBey-huKr_AmJcjgAUHnXnaMBCVo/edit?usp=sharing).
 But we would recommend Combell, which has a lot of experiences hosting AR experiences.